sophiewarnes/sophiewarnes.github.io/Training/dataviz/data_viz_exercises.md

 **Hints**:
 - If the chart isn't working, have you tried *transposing* the data?
 - What relationship are you trying to show?
 What's the best way of showing it?
-- We can't easily use the maps on Datawrapper with these datasets, so don't try to create maps
+- Have a look at the [FT's Visual Vocabulary](http://www.ft.com/vocabulary) to get some inspiration!